QF members support the realization of precision medicine in Qatar

-Doha, Qatar, February 20, 2019: Qatar Genome Programme (QGP) and Qatar National Research Fund (QNRF), both members of Qatar Foundation, have launched the third cycle of the ‘Path Towards Personalized Medicine’ (PPM), a fund designed to support research projects aimed at developing customized healthcare solutions in Qatar.
+Doha, Qatar, February 20, 2019: Qatar Genome Programme (QGP) and Qatar National Research Fund (QNRF), both members of Qatar Foundation, have launched the third cycle of the ‘Path Towards Precision Medicine’ (PPM), a fund designed to support research projects aimed at developing customized healthcare solutions in Qatar.

 The third cycle builds on the success of the PPM’s previous two editions, which benefited from the biological samples and data collected by QF member Qatar Biobank and QGP from Qatar’s population.
 Successful applicants will work towards advancing genomic research in Qatar from basic research towards clinical implementation.

-Dr. Asmaa Al Thani, Board Vice Chairperson of Qatar Biobank and Chairperson of QGP Committee, said: “The ‘Path Towards Personalized Medicine’ is making it easier for researchers in Qatar to conduct innovative genomic research, and the research made possible through this fund will no doubt effectively translate into tangible healthcare solutions and enhance future care for patients.
+Dr. Asmaa Al Thani, Board Vice Chairperson of Qatar Biobank and Chairperson of QGP Committee, said: “The ‘Path Towards Precision Medicine’ is making it easier for researchers in Qatar to conduct innovative genomic research, and the research made possible through this fund will no doubt effectively translate into tangible healthcare solutions and enhance future care for patients.

 Dr. Abdul Sattar Al-Taie, Executive Director of QNRF, said: “Our partnership with Qatar Genome Programme aims to foster and support precision medicine research that matures innovative healthcare practices and medical technologies in Qatar.
 Our ultimate goal is to integrate precision medicine practices into Qatar’s healthcare system, to improve the management and treatment of chronic diseases faced by the Qatari population.